 In relation to the management process, it is important to note that, in order to achieve the goals and objectives set, it is necessary for the escalation-de-escalation actions determined in the sanction policy to be matched appropriately.
 This allows communication with the targeted country and its government using a carrot-andstick approach.
 This flexibility is necessary for a targeted use of sanctions.

 Recent practice shows legal problems in management.
-The regulators and courts, for example, do not have a clear position on secondary sanctions or individuals sanctioned who under “corporate guise”, etc. This is a very specific matter and goes beyond the scope in this article.
+The regulators and courts, for example, do not have a clear position on secondary sanctions or individuals sanctioned who act under “corporate guise”, etc. This is a very specific matter and goes beyond the scope in this article.

 We must also understand the gradual withdrawal of sanctions in parallel with the imposition of sanctions.
 Any speed, delay or spontaneity will damage the effectiveness of this economic weapon.